nodemcu/nodemcu-firmware/docs/en/modules/wifi.md

 ## wifi.setmaxtxpower()

-Sets WiFi maximum tx power.
-This setting is not persisted across power cycles, and the documentation does not specify if the setting persists after deep sleep.
-The default value used is read from flash at boot time as part of the esp8266 init data, and its value is set by the Espressif SDK.
+Sets WiFi maximum TX power.
+This setting is not persisted across power cycles, and the Espressif SDK documentation does not specify if the setting persists after deep sleep.
+The default value used is read from byte 34 of the ESP8266 init data, and its value is hence defined by the manufacturer.

+The default value, 82, corresponds to maximum TX power.
+Lowering this setting could reduce power consumption on battery backed devices.

 #### Syntax
 `wifi.setmaxtxpower(max_tpw)`